JeromeDane/Web-Themer/readme.md

 # Web Themer

-This project is a work in progress.
+**This is a work in progress.** Stay tuned for updates.

-Stay tuned for updates
+Easily restyle any web page with Web Themer, a user style manager similar to Stylish.

 ## Build Scripts